 Every programming language requires interaction with the back-end database, and this has the extensibility that it can be integrated into any language.
 Thus making it easy to work with any other programming language.

 Almost every IT company uses a database to store its data and manage it.
 But big companies that have a large set of data to deal with are the best to explore data.

 Given below are some of the top IT companies using SQL:

 - Tech Mahindra

-SQL queries can be categories into 4 main Category:
+SQL queries can be categorized into 4 main category: